Social tools: the next informal learning resource

 Social Tools in a Business Setting

 The use of social tools in the workplace can also be a way to attract and retain Millennials, who don't just see social media use in the workplace as a privilege, but rather an expectation, said Rosenthal.
-Just because Millennials know how to use social tools in their personal lives doesn't mean they'll know how to use them effectively in a business setting.
+Just because Millennials know how to use social tools in their personal lives, however, doesn't mean they'll know how to use them effectively in a business setting.

 "Social tools in the workplace are not intended to share photos or conduct idle chat," said Alan Levy, CEO of social broadcasting platforms CinchCast and BlogTalkRadio.
 "There is a learning curve in order to use these tools effectively.
 We're in the early stages of enterprise social collaboration and how to best leverage the available tools."